wcfrobert/ezweld/README.md

 e_z=\{0,0,1 \}
 ```

 The last basis **(y')** is determined via a cross product.
-Notice how we crossed z' with x' to align with the right-hand axis convention.
+Notice how we crossed z' with x' to align with the right-hand convention.

 $$e_y = \frac{e_z \times e_x}{||e_z \times e_x||} $$